What is an introvert?

 Typically an introvert will feel as if they lose energy in a group.
 The larger the group, or the less they know people in the group, the faster the energy loss.
 This will often mean that introverts want to “leave the party” earlier, or find large meetings far more tiring than extroverts.

-Introverts are more sensitive to stimulation and may get tired, earlier than a less sensitive extrovert, as sensory inputs (noise, people, lights) lead them to being overstimulated.
+Introverts are more sensitive to dopamine and may get socially tired earlier than less sensitive extraverts, as sensory inputs (noise, people, lights) lead to overstimulation.
 Read the paper by Fishman, Ng and Bellugi “Do extraverts process social stimuli differently from introverts?”

 What introvert does NOT mean